Adaptive Computation of Elliptic Eigenvalue Topology Optimization with a Phase-Field Approach: Introduction

-Despite the great progress in the study of eigenvalue optimization, what is troublesome is a huge amount of computational cost in numerical simulation.
-As mentioned before, eigenvalue optimization may be viewed as a PDE-constrained minimization or maximization problem.
+Though much progress has been made in the study of eigenvalue optimization, the cost of the numerical simulations remains high.
+As mentioned before, eigenvalue optimization may be viewed as a PDE-constrained optimization problem.
 This indicates that a lot of computer resources are devoted to solving the underlying eigenvalue problem by finite element methods in numerically searching for the optimal domain, especially in 3D.
-So this paper focuses on the computing efficiency in numerical treatment of eigenvalue optimization.
+This paper focuses on the computing efficiency in numerical treatment of eigenvalue optimization.
 In particular, we plan to incorporate an adaptive strategy into the usual finite element method.
 Utilizing this idea, the authors have recently investigated an adaptive algorithm for efficient numerical solution of the minimum compliance problem in structural topology optimization \cite{JinLiXuZhu}.
-However, compared with linear elasticity for structural optimization, eigenvalue problem is more challenging in numerical simulation as mentioned previously, which consequently complicates the resulting optimization model.
-To illustrate this point, our discussion starts with the following elliptic eigenvalue problem, one application of which lies in designing an inhomogeneous drum \cite{OsherSantosa:2001, ZhangZhuLiuShen:2021}:
+However, compared with linear elasticity for structural optimization, the eigenvalue problem is more challenging in numerical simulation and consequently complicates the resulting optimization model.
+To illustrate this point, our discussion starts with the following elliptic eigenvalue problem, one application of which lies in design of an inhomogeneous drum \cite{OsherSantosa:2001, ZhangZhuLiuShen:2021}: